venkywarriors/Generic-functions-Selenium-java/README.md

 Selenium scripts use Robot class for automating the browser and desktop pop-ups, but the exciting thing is this class is not part of org.openqa.selenium package of Web Driver API.
 <br>Then from where does this class come?<br>It doesn’t reside in Web Driver API; it is part of the Java API awt package<br>
 <a href="https://www.softwaretestinghelp.com/java-robot-class-in-selenium/amp/">How to use Robot Class</a><br>
-## Test Automation for Windows Desktop Applications using Winium
+## Test Automation for Windows Desktop Applications
+### Winium
+Winium is a Selenium-based tool for testing and automating desktop applications on a Windows desktop.
+It uses selenium-based libraries however the community has made only two releases and there is no active work or maintenance since then<br>
 <a href="https://defectracker.com/2019/09/20/1363/">Winium sample code snippet</a>
 ```
 import org.openqa.selenium.By;